FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom/extrusions.md

 ---
 title: "Extrusions"
 slug: "extrusions"
-excerpt: "Tech specs for the extrusions in FarmBot Genesis"
+description: "Tech specs for the extrusions in FarmBot Genesis"
 ---

 * toc